lahbabiceo/bright/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-blue)

 MIT License : Feel free to use it for as long as you want and in any manner you want.

+# Documentation

+ - This plugin registers a page template and uses it.
+The template is located in /templates
+ - The user dashboard page is located on /templates/user-dashboard.php
+ - most functions code is located on /functions/do.php

+  **Registration Page**:
+    Create a page named register or anything.
+    When creating the page select template - "Brighty Full Width if you want to use full width". @/templates/full-width.php Insert a shortcode on that page [brighty_register_form] @function/do.php : @/template/woocommerce/register.php the code for registration form is located on

+  # TODO
+  - kirki plugin
+  - send email on account details update
+  - highlight field in registration form on error
+  - Use endpoint url function instead of hardcoding it for woocommerce
+  - Use endpoint urls in ajax requests on list notifications page
+  - combile js functions in same file for manageability